johnshearing/PrivateKeyVault/README.md

   * When working with personal information, be in a secure private location.
 * And one more thing: **Make encrypted backups of your important private data and don't forget the password**
 * And one last thing: **Make encrypted backups of your important private data and don't forget the password**
+* Finally, please don't forget: **Make encrypted backups of your important private data and don't forget the password**
 Congratulations, you have done the best you can reasonably do to keep your private information secure.

 ### Todo List